Brazilian

 - Migration Patterns

-- Brazil has experienced waves of immigration from Europe, the Middle East, and Asia, contributing to its multicultural society.
-Internal migration from rural to urban areas has also been significant.
+- Brazil has experienced waves of immigration from Europe, Asia, and the Middle East, contributing to its multicultural society.
+Internal migration from rural to urban areas has also shaped its demographic landscape.

 - Conflict And Resilience History